carefree0910/carefree-creator/README.md

 - Almost EVERY feature about Stable Diffusion (txt2img, img2img, sketch2img, **variations**, outpainting, circular/tiling textures, sharing, ...).
 - Many useful image editing methods (**super resolution**, inpainting, ...).
 - Integrations of different Stable Diffusion versions (waifu diffusion, ...).
-- GPU RAM optimizations, which makes it possible to enjoy these features with an **NVIDIA GeForce GTX 1080 Ti**!
+- GPU RAM optimizations, which makes it possible to enjoy these features with an **NVIDIA GeForce GTX 1080 Ti** (*)!

+> *: As the project grows more and more complicated, I have to introduce a lazy-loading technique to exchange GPU RAM with RAM.
+See [this section](#hardware-requirements) for more details.

 It might be fair to consider this as:
 - An AI-powered, open sourced(*) **Figma**.